-E. Formal Responses to He Jiankui's Unethical Experiment
+e.
+Formal Responses to He Jiankui's Unethical Experiment

-In March 2019, the World Health Organization (WHO) announced a new Expert Advisory Committee to develop global standards for the governance and oversight of human genome editing.
-The committee will solicit views of a broad group of stakeholders "including patient groups, civil society, ethicists and social scientists" and will report in two years.
-The Committee agreed that clinical applications of germline editing should not proceed at this time.
+In March 2019, the World Health Organization (WHO) announced a new expert advisory committee to develop global standards for the governance and oversight of human genome editing.
+The committee will solicit views of a broad group of stakeholders "including patient groups, civil society, ethicists, and social scientists" and will report in two years.
+The committee agreed that clinical applications of germline editing should not proceed at this time.

-In May 2019, the US National Academy of Medicine, the US National Academy of Sciences and the Royal Society of the UK convened an international commission to study the clinical use of germline editing.
-The commission expects to report in spring 2020.
-It will cover scientific, societal and ethical issues, identify protocols for evaluating off target effects and mosaicism, design protocols for patient consent and ethics approvals, and assess mechanisms for long-term monitoring of children born with edited genomes.
+In May 2019, the U.S. National Academy of Medicine, the U.S. National Academy of Sciences, and the Royal Society of the UK convened an international commission to study the clinical use of germline editing.
+The commission issued a report in spring 2020, "Heritable Human Genome Editing."
+It covers scientific, societal and ethical issues, identifies protocols for evaluating off target effects and mosaicism, designs protocols for patient consent and ethics approvals, and assesses mechanisms for long-term monitoring of children born with edited genomes.

-In July 2019, a bipartisan resolution calling for international ethical standards in genome editing was introduced into the US Senate.
+In July 2019, a bipartisan resolution calling for international ethical standards in genome editing was introduced into the U.S. Senate.
 The resolution recognized "that the question of whether to proceed with heritable genome editing touches on all of humanity."
-It criticized He's experiment without naming him, expressed support for the international commission on germline editing and called on the Secretary of State to work with other nations and international organizations on the ethical use of genome edited human embryos.
+It criticized He's experiment without naming him, expressed support for the international commission on germline editing, and called on the secretary of state to work with other nations and international organizations on the ethical use of genome edited human embryos.

-F. Rogue Scientists?
+f.
+Rogue Scientists?

-Although there is much debate over whether or not there should be a moratorium on the clinical use of germline modification and formal global reviews have begun on clinical germline editing, a scary thought may be: what if it doesn't matter?
+Although there is much debate over whether there should be a moratorium on the clinical use of germline modification and formal global reviews have begun on clinical germline editing, a scary thought may be: What if it doesn't matter?
 What if scientists just proceed anyway?
-On June 13th, 2019 it was reported that Russian biologist Denis Rebrikov has requested permission from the Russian government to edit the same CCR5 gene as He Jiankui targeted in an attempt to create more CRISPR-edited babies.
-Rebrikov claims that his technique will "offer greater benefits, pose fewer risks, and be more ethically acceptable to the public."
-The Russian government is yet to respond to his request.
+On June 13, 2019, it was reported that Russian biologist Denis Rebrikov had requested permission from the Russian government to edit the same CCR5 gene as He Jiankui targeted in an attempt to create more CRISPR-edited babies.
+Rebrikov claimed that his technique would "offer greater benefits, pose fewer risks, and be more ethically acceptable to the public."
+The Russian government said such the use of gene editing technology on embryos is "premature."
 When confronted with the fact that many would consider him to be a second He Jiankui, Rebrikov explained that he would only do so if he's sure of the safety.
 "I think I'm crazy enough to do it," he says.